resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 And all of this is backed by a research facing organization that is not driven by profit.

 But before you go rushing to the Research Cloud, there are some important gotchas that you have to understand.
-The cloud environment is a not the same as dedicated computer!
+The cloud environment is a not quite the same as dedicated computer on your desktop!

 What I hope to do is to give you enough information to get your own machines up and running on the Research Cloud, and to explain the gotcha’s around this small area.